 - PétillantLightly sparkling

-- Premiere Cru (1er Cru)Translates to “First Growth” and is the top-tier designation for producers in Bordeaux and the 2nd best designation for vineyards in Burgundy and Champagne.
+- Premier Cru (1er Cru)Translates to “First Growth” and is the top-tier designation for producers in Bordeaux and the 2nd best designation for vineyards in Burgundy and Champagne.

 - SupérieurA regulatory term commonly used in Bordeaux to describe a wine with higher minimum alcohol and aging requirements than the base.